-v2.2.0 Source Available Go Linux
+v2.2.5 Source Available Go Linux/FreeBSD Daemon/Docker/K8s

 From a single VPS

-to Kubernetes —
+to a distributed fleet —

 one binary, zero overhead